Moshe Arens: Early life and education

 Arens was born in Kaunas, Lithuania, to a Jewish family.
 His father was an industrialist and his mother was a dentist.
-When he was a year old, his family moved to Riga, Latvia. where he attended elementary school.
+When he was a year old, his family moved to Riga, Latvia, where he attended elementary school.
 In 1939, Arens and his family emigrated to the United States, where his father had business interests.
 The family settled in New York City, where Arens attended George Washington High School.

 Arens was a leader in the Betar youth movement, and during World War II served in the United States Army Corps of Engineers as a technical sergeant.
+He studied mechanical engineering at MIT, graduating with a BSc in 1947.
 Following the Israeli Declaration of Independence in 1948, Arens emigrated to Israel and joined the militant group Irgun.
+He was sent to North Africa, mostly Morocco and Algeria, and Europe to help local Jewish communities establish self-defense groups, returning to Israel in March 1949.
+He became a founding member of the Herut party and worked as an engineer for an American company designing water systems for Tel Aviv.

-In 1951, he returned to the United States, and studied engineering at the Massachusetts Institute of Technology and aeronautical engineering at the California Institute of Technology, where he was a student of Qian Xuesen.
+In 1951, he returned to the U.S. for graduate studies in aeronautical engineering at the California Institute of Technology, where he was a student of Qian Xuesen.
 He then worked for a time in the aircraft industry.

 Academic and research career

-In 1957, Arens became professor of aeronautics at the Technion, serving in this position until 1962.
+From 1957 to 1962, Arens was an associate professor of aeronautical engineering at the Technion.
+He subsequently served as Deputy Director General for Engineering at Israel Aircraft Industries from 1962 to 1971.
+He oversaw major projects, including the IAI Arava transport plane and IAI Kfir fighter jet development projects, and published articles in academic journals on propulsion and flight mechanics.
 After retiring from the government, he devoted himself to researching and commemorating the story of the Jewish Military Union (ŻZW), which fought alongside the better known Jewish Combat Organization (ŻOB) in the Warsaw Ghetto Uprising.
-Arens has written several articles and a book, Flags over the Warsaw Ghetto, on the revolt.
+Arens wrote several articles and a book, Flags over the Warsaw Ghetto, on the revolt.
 The book has been published in Hebrew, Polish, and English.

 Arens was chairman of the International Board of Governors of Ariel University Center of Samaria.
-He was also a columnist for Haaretz newspaper.
+He was also a columnist for the newspaper Haaretz.